 Degree: Master of Science

-Program Director: Dr. Peko Tsuji
+Program Director: Dr. Christopher Oufiero

 Greater Baltimore is a center of biotechnology and biomedical research.
 In addition, the region’s rapid growth and development have stimulated environmental concerns and placed strains on the education system.
 As a consequence, graduates with master’s-level training are sought by research facilities and private laboratories, environmental consulting firms, zoos, aquaria, and public and private secondary schools.
 The Master of Science degree in Biology is intended to provide students with advanced training in sub-disciplines of biology.
 Students may earn a degree through a thesis or non-thesis option.